-"Temptation", Joni Mitchellls "Black Crow", Chris Smither's "Love Me Like a Man", and her husband, Elvis Costello's "Almost Blue".
-The knock out of these is "Black Crow" which emotionally draws the listener in, and Anthony Wilson soars through an incredible guitar solo.
+"Temptation", Joni Mitchell’s "Black Crow", Chris Smither's "Love Me Like a Man", and her husband, Elvis Costello's "Almost Blue".
+The knockout of these is "Black Crow" which emotionally draws the listener in, and Anthony Wilson soars through an incredible guitar solo.

-This is a must have in 5.1 Surround Sound, and is available on a Hybrid SACD.
+This is a must have in 5.1 surround sound and is available on a Hybrid SACD.
 The acoustic bass is solid and is very present in the sub-woofers.
-Diana's piano is stretched across the left to right sound field, and is placed between the front and back speakers.
-This envelops the listener, causing you to feel like you are sitting at her piano surrounded by the band.
-Guitar is typically at the back, while the drums and voice are up front.
-The sound stage is wide and has a lot of presence, and the quality is pleasantly live, which provides a sense of sitting in a night club and listening to these tunes.
-This is by far one of the clearest Super Audio CD's we have heard to date.
+Krall's piano is stretched across the left to right sound field and is placed between the front and back speakers, warmly enveloping the listener, causing you to feel like you are sitting at her piano surrounded by the band.
+Guitar parts have typically been placed at the back, while the drums and voice are up front.
+The sound stage is wide and has a lot of presence, and the quality is wonderfully live, which provides a sense of sitting in a night club and listening to these tunes.
+This is by far one of the clearest Super Audio CDs I have heard to date.

 Get your copy here:

 Wesley is a lifelong music enthusiast.
 He started his career in the recording industry in New York City as an audio engineer, producer, and studio manager.
 Subsequently he toured across America as a guitarist with the short-lived band Land's Crossing.
 After many years in the technology sector and amassing a substantial vinyl and CD collection, he delved into immersive audio and created Hi-Res Edition to share with other listeners about the sound quality and discrete mixes available on many formats.
 He recently upgraded his system to 5.1.4 Dolby Atmos and continues to seek out and share about the best sounding releases.